CodeAlpha7/Docker-Software-Network-Functions/README.md

 step-2:initialize an image

-	you can copy a base image and make changes to it as required
+	you can copy a base image and make changes to it as required. here we are copying the base image from ubuntu:trusty distribution

 	$ FROM ubuntu:trusty		//copies base image

 	$ RUN apt-get update && apt-get install -y iperf3
 	$ RUN apt-get install -y tcpdump && mv /usr/sbin/tcpdump /usr/bin/tcpdump
 	$ RUN apt-get install -y hping3